-Testamentary trusts arise after someone dies and are set up for various reasons—one of which is their tax treatment.
+Testamentary trusts arise after someone dies and are set up for various reasons—one of which is their tax Advisor to Client (Keyword) treatment.

 There are several types of testamentary trusts, including: